tthoaman/homemade-helpers/README.md

 - `max` - return the max value from a collection of numbers
 - `sum`- return the sum of all numbers within a collection
 - `count` - count the number of times a target value appears in a collection of numbers

+In order for the tests for these functions to run, you will need to uncomment the respective calls in `main.py`